Topology and Contacts Data

 In the case of a GitHub pull request, you will need to provide IDs using the

-bin/ dir and potentially fix-up other data.
+up-to-date local clone of Topology and potentially fix-up other data.

 To assist the user, do one of the following, depending on the severity of the fixes required for the PR: